-TeenTech City 2016, London’s most inspiring Science and Technology event will be running for a fifth year in The Copper Box on the Olympic Park.
-We are really thrilled to yet again be bringing over 200 scientists, engineers and technologists to the Copper Box Arena to share a day of challenges and experiments with Year 8 and Year 9 students from schools across London.
+We are thrilled to announce that TeenTech City 2016/7, London’s most inspiring Technology and Science event will this year be held at the Emirates Stadium, home of Arsenal Football Club.
+It is very exciting to bring over 200 scientists, engineers and technologists to this prestigious venue to share a day of challenges and experiments with Year 8 and Year 9 students from schools across London.

 TeenTech is a very carefully timetabled and immersive experience, fun but focussed giving students and young people a real insight into the industries of the future and the skills they need to take advantage of them.

 Last year the atmosphere was electric with a record 520 students in attendance.
 We had support from over 50 Tech and Science organisations who all brought along their amazing range of interactive activities and challenges including: Atkins, BBC, Barclays, Bloomberg, CISCO, Cummins, Innovate UK, Gensler, IBM, Maplin, National Grid, Network Rail, Queen Mary University London, Salesforce, Samsung, Symantec, Sodexo, Thames Water & Tideway Tunnels, Tech will Save Us and University City London.